Kasualix/Kasualix/README.md

 1. What many MC mod developers write is shit.
 (So many MC modpacks are equal to shit mountains.)
 2. Don't make MC modpacks, or you'll experience suffering.
 3. To live, is to experience suffering.
-4. If you think the 2 is conflict with  the 3, you're too young, and need to see _Violet Evergarden by Kyoto Animation_.
+4. If you think the 2 is conflict with  the 3, you're too young, and need to grow up and see _Violet Evergarden by Kyoto Animation_.